Cross-sections, quotients, and representation rings of semisimple algebraic groups: Singularities of and generators of and

-Since the Weyl chambers are simplicial cones, Theorem \ref{toric}(i) implies, at least for ${\rm char} \,k=0$, that $\GG$ and $T/W$ are isomorphic to the quotient of ${\bf A}^r$ by a linear action of a certain finite abelian group (see, e.g., \cite[Prop.\;1.25]{O}).
-In particular, $\GG$ and $T/W$ may have only finite quotient singularities.
-Below this finite group and its action on ${\bf A}^r$ are explicitly described assuming that $\tau$ is separable.
+In line with the general theory of toric varieties, as the Weyl chambers are simpli\-cial cones, Corollary \ref{tv} implies, at least for ${\rm char} \,k=0$, that $\GG$ and $T/W$ are isomorphic to the quotient of ${\bf A}^r$ by a linear action of a certain finite abelian group and hence, in particular, $\GG$ and $T/W$ may have only finite quotient singularities \cite[Prop.\;1.25]{O}.
+Below, for arbitrary ${\rm char} \,k$ and separable $\tau$, we prove the existence of such a finite group and its action on ${\bf A}^r$ by means of their explicit description.
+This yields an explicit description of singularities of $\GG$ and that of the minimal generating sets of the algebra of class functions on $G$ and of the representation ring of $G$.

-The latter assumption means that there is a subgroup $Z$ of $\tC$ such that $G=\tG/Z$ and $\tau$ is the quotient morphism $\tG\to \tG/Z$.
-In this situation we have
+The assumption that $\tau$ is separable means that there is a subgroup $Z$ of $\tC$ such that $G=\tG/Z$ and $\tau$ is the quotient morphism $\tG\to \tG/Z$.
+In this situation we have 1mm